 Steven Waltz Morrison has been a professional genealogist since 2006.
-He is president of the Puget Sound chapter of the Association of Professional Genealogists for 2017-18, and a past president of the Olympia Genealogical Society in Olympia the state capitol of Washington.
+He is the past-president of the Puget Sound chapter of the Association of Professional Genealogists, and for the Olympia Genealogical Society, in the state capitol of Washington.

 Steven attained a Master’s Degree in Public Administration from The Evergreen State College, where he taught as an adjunct faculty in the graduate program (1987-1994).
 In recent years, he’s advanced his genealogical education by attending now twelve genealogical institutes including: the Institute of Genealogy and Historical Research (IGHR), the Salt Lake Institute of Genealogy (SLIG), Genealogical Research Institute of Pittsburgh (GRIP), and the British Institute at Salt Lake City.
-In January 2018 Steven coordinated and instructed in a SLIG course titled Exploring Quaker Records – At Home and Abroad.
+In January 2018 Steven coordinated and instructed at SLIG: Exploring Quaker Records – At Home and Abroad, and in 2020 will do the same at GRIP: Exploring American Quaker Records.

 As an author, Steven’s genealogical journey began in 1998 with the self-publishing of a remembrance of his grandmother.
 The book is now part of a millennium time capsule on the Washington State Capitol Campus, and in the Family History Library collection at Salt Lake City.
 Since then, he’s authored multiple articles and books reviews regarding Quakers (Religious Society of Friends).
 These include three articles for Familia (the journal of the Ulster Historical Foundation), and others for Journal of Scotch-Irish Studies, Directory of Irish Family History Research, and the Association of Professional Genealogists Quarterly.
 In 2016 Steven received the American Society of Genealogist (ASG) scholar award for his paper ”Quaker John Starr of Antrim and Cavan, Ireland and his five sons who sailed to Pennsylvania.”